Table of contents

 Mine your data.

 Numbers don’t lie, and if you read what they’re saying, you’ll be one step ahead of the competition.
 Take advantage of all the reports, charts, and data you have at your fingertips in your Square Dashboard.
-There, you can see which items (or category of items, even) sold the best last year so you know what to double down on with your marketing efforts.
+There, you can see which items (or category of items, even) sold the best last year so you know what to double down on with your holiday marketing efforts.
 You can also see which were your busiest and slowest days, so you can be strategic about when you’re doing your heaviest marketing to drive sales.
+For more tips on becoming a data ninja, check out our post on Five Ways Square Analytics Can Help You Run Your Business.

 Think about sales and promotions.

-Turn your holiday customers into year-round customers by getting them hooked through a loyalty programme.
+Turn your holiday customers into year-round customers by getting them hooked through a loyalty program.
 Look for a program with easy sign up at checkout, so it doesn’t take up too much of their time (or yours).
-Square Loyalty has digital punchcards and rewards, so you can incentivise your new customers to keep coming back once the holiday season has wrapped up.
+Square Loyalty has digital punchcards and rewards, so you can incentivize your new customers to keep coming back in the new year.

 Gift cards go hand-in-hand with the holidays, because let’s be real: They’re one of the easiest last-minute gifts.
 To make sure you rake in these (easy) sales, make sure you’ve ordered a batch of Square gift cards for the holiday season.
 It’s a good idea to think about how you can design gift cards to be specifically suited for the holidays (snowflakes, anyone?).
 You can upload any design you wish to Square gift cards (and even order small batches of each design), so get creative.
 A little flair will go a long way in making the gift feel special.